pytorch/TensorRT/docsrc/ts/getting_started_with_cpp_api.rst

 Using Torch-TensorRT in C++
 ***************************
-Torch-TensorRT C++ API accepts TorchScript modules (generated either from ``torch.jit.script`` or ``torch.jit.trace``) as an input and returns a Torchscript module (optimized using TensorRT).
-This requires users to use Pytorch (in python) to generate torchscript modules beforehand.
+Torch-TensorRT C++ API accepts TorchScript modules (generated either from ``torch.jit.script`` or ``torch.jit.trace``) as an input and returns a Torchscript module (optimized using TensorRT), Dynamo compilation workflows will not be supported in the C++ API however, execution of torch.jit.trace'd compiled FX GraphModules is supported for FX and Dyanmo workflows.

 Please refer to `Creating TorchScript modules in Python <https://nvidia.github.io/Torch-TensorRT/tutorials/creating_torchscript_module_in_python.html>`_ section to generate torchscript graphs.